sun-umn/NCVX_Documentation/docs/intro.rst

 software packages can handle.

-The GRANSO package (http://www.timmitchell.com/software/GRANSO/) is the first numerical optimization package that can handle general nonconvex, nonsmooth, constrained optimization problems based on MATLAB.
-The package is very stable and produces meaningful results when other carefully crafted solvers fail [4].
+The GRANSO package (http://www.timmitchell.com/software/GRANSO/) is the first numerical optimization package that can handle general nonconvex, nonsmooth, constrained optimization problems based on MATLAB  (Curtis et al., 2017).
+The package is very stable and produces meaningful results when other carefully crafted solvers fail.
 However, several limitations of GRANSO preclude its potential broad deployment by general users:

 1. It only allows vector variables but not matrices or tensors, while the latter two are common